iozsaygi/sdl-hot-reload/README.md

 The project consists of two different CMake targets: one is `Engine` (built as an executable), and the other is `Game` ( built as a shared library).
 Engine is the actual system that manages the instance of game code at runtime, and game is just a basic render call that draws a rectangle on the screen.
-The memory and objects are allocated within the engine's scope in order to keep the game state persistent between hot reload calls.
+Memory and objects are allocated within the engine's scope in order to keep the game state persistent between hot reload calls.

 ## Building